Reed-CompBio/spras/CONTRIBUTING.md

 Import the new class `LocalNeighborhood` in `PRRunner.py` so the wrapper functions can be accessed.
 Add an entry for Local Neighborhood to the configuration file `config/config.yaml` and set `include: true`.
 Local Neighborhood has no other parameters.
+Optionally set `include: false` for the other pathway reconstruction algorithms to make testing faster.

 ### Step 5: Add Local Neighborhood to the tests
 Add test functions to the test file `test/test_ln.py`.